Updated November 10, 2022

 - Onboarding – Does the plugin offer an onboarding experience appropriate to that audience? (e.g. level of experience, expectations of the product / brand)

-- “Nativeness” – Does the plugin interface make appropriate use of the existing experiences within WordPress, and only diverge when it makes sense? (e.g. making use of the established design patterns, minimizing the use of entirely new interfaces)
+- “Nativeness” – Does the plugin interface make appropriate use of the existing experiences within WordPress, and only diverge when it makes sense? (e.g. making use of the established design patterns, minimizing the use of new interfaces)

 - Friction Free – Given the target audience, is the overall experience of using the plugin low friction?
 Or are there areas that could cause frustration and confusion?

 - Feature Availability – Are the relevant features of the product available directly in WordPress?
-Or is the user required to leave their WordPress unnecessarily?
+Or is the user required to leave WordPress unnecessarily?

 - Business Model Clarity – Is the plugin and associated software’s business model clearly conveyed to the user?

 - Compatibility – Has the plugin been tested with the latest version of WordPress?
 Does it work with the most popular related plugins?
 Has the plugin listing been updated to reflect compatibility?

 - Responsiveness – Have questions posted to the plugin’s Support Forum been answered promptly?

 - Bug Fixes – All plugins have bugs.
 When a user reports a bug, is it addressed appropriately?
 Are fixes made in a timely manner?

 - Update Handling – Are updates to the plugin well explained and pushed out at an appropriate pace?
 Is the changelog maintained?

 - User Documentation – Is plugin functionality / usage well documented and is the document easily accessible?
 (In general, users have a well placed distrust of the effectiveness of documentation – does your approach buck the trend?)